 You find yourself slowly dropping off days at the gym, excusing the fact that you missed, because you’re very busy, and grabbing convenient food on the go.
 Maybe that one soda lead to two, then back to two a day or more.
 These patterns and behaviors that were present before you started to lose* weight , are not going to leave just because the weight leaves your physical body.
 Where most get in trouble and tend to gain weight back is when these old patterns of self-sabotage and behaviors creep back in.

 You may lose* 10lbs and because you feel good about your progress, you get a little lax and allow yourself to have a cookie, or two, or three.
 This one slip in judgment is the old pattern coming back to sabotage you.
 Once you’ve given in to it, it becomes even more difficult to say no to the old behaviors and patterns.

 This is where the mindset comes to play in the weight loss* equation.
 Without turning inward and changing those behaviors and patterns first, it will be nearly impossible to lose* weight and keep it off long-term.

 This may seem backwards from what we have been taught in society about weight loss*, but the more we look at the psychology behind weight loss*, we see these patterns of weight gain and inability to sustain weight loss* too often.

-If you have found yourself back at the beginning, starting over time and again, let me share with you 5 ways that you can change your mindset and ensure long-term weight loss* success this time.
+If you have found yourself back at the beginning, starting over time and again, let me share with you Thrive Patch Review and 5 ways that you can change your mindset and ensure long-term weight loss** success this time.

 1. Become aware of behaviors